 What Is Neoprene Used For?

 Neoprene is extremely versatile and is used in many different products.
 Neoprene does not degrade as quickly as natural rubber, so it is used for gaskets or hoses.
 Neoprene also resists burning, so the material is used in weather stripping for fire doors or in gloves and face masks.
 Neoprene is most commonly used in scuba gear or wetsuits since it insulates so well and is waterproof.
-It can also be found in laptop sleeves, tablet holders, remote controls, mouse pads, lunch bags, can coolers or koozies, tires, car seats, car seat covers, and even Halloween masks.
+It can also be found in laptop sleeves, tablet holders, remote controls, mouse pads, lunch bags, can coolers or koozies, tires, clothing, car seats, car seat covers, and even Halloween masks.
+Due to its composition, neoprene has great resistance to water, oil and heat.

 Where To Buy Neoprene Fabric?